CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 For example, `10` is part of the number data type.
 `3.14` is also part of the number data type, as we include both integers non-integers in this data type.

 We also have the string data type in JavaScript.
 A string is a sequence of characters.
-In JavaScript a string is denoted using opening quotation marks and closing quotation marks.
+In JavaScript a string is denoted using opening quotation marks and closing quotation marks. `"Code Your Future"` is an example of a string.

 ### Creating expressions

 Let's consider the numbers 10 and 32.
-Given these 2 numbers, we might want to ask several questions about these numbers:
+Given these 2 numbers, we can ask several questions about these numbers:

 a) What is the **sum** of 10 and 32?
 b) What is the **product** of 10 and 32?